SylvainRX/ODROID-HC4-Media-Center-Setup/README.md

 &nbsp;
 ## 5. Transmission

-[Transmission](https://transmissionbt.com) is the BitTorrent client that will be used by Sonarr and Prowlarr.
+[Transmission](https://transmissionbt.com) is the BitTorrent client that will be used by Sonarr and Radarr.

 1. Create the following directories:
   - /home/dietpi/Docker/Transmission